The Possibility Shop

 Description

-The Possibility Shop in Cumberland, Maryland, provides information and services to vulnerable populations.
-The Possibility Shop serves Allegany County, which has been recognized as rural by the state and received a federal exception in order to be classified as rural.
+The Possibility Shop in Cumberland, Maryland, provides information and services to people in need.
+The Possibility Shop serves Allegany County, which has been recognized as rural by the state and received a federal exception to be classified as rural.
+As part of Maryland Area Health Education Center West (AHEC West), the Shop works alongside community health workers, peer recovery specialists, and a network of local partners to support individuals facing various challenges.

 Currently, over 26 organizations have partnered with the Shop, including: